What is an Air Valve ? Air Valve Types – Air Release Valve

 1. Combination Air Valves

 It combines the function of automatic air valves and air and vacuum valves.
 The automatic air release function releases accumulated air from the system while it is under pressure, and the air and vacuum function discharges and admits large volumes of air during the filling or draining of pipelines.
-Combination air valves are also known as double orifice air valves, double acting air valves and dual orifice air valves.
+Combination air valves are double-orifice air valves, double-acting air valves, and dual-orifice air valves.

 2. Air and Vacuum Valves

-It discharges large volumes of air from non-pressurised pipelines and are mainly used when filling a line.
-Air and vacuum valves make it possible to admit large volumes of air when lines are drained and when the pressure suddenly drops.
-Air and vacuum valves are also known as kinetic air valves, large orifice air valves, vacuum breakers, low pressure air valves, air relief valves and single acting air valves.
+It discharges large volumes of air from non-pressurized pipelines and is mainly used when filling a line.
+Air and vacuum valves make it possible to admit large volumes of air when lines are drained and the pressure suddenly drops.
+Air and vacuum valves are kinetic air valves, large orifice air valves, vacuum breakers, low-pressure air valves, air relief valves, and single-acting air valves.

 3. Automatic Air Valves

-It continuously releases relatively small volumes of air from a pressurised line.
-Automatic air valves are also known as small orifice air valves and pressure air valves.
+It continuously releases relatively small volumes of air from a pressurized line.
+Automatic air valves are also known as small orifice and pressure air valves.

 What Causes Air in Water Pipes?